UK inflation expectations rise in August -Citi/YouGov

 The BoE is widely expected to raise interest rates for the 15th time in a row on Sept.
 21 as it grapples with the highest rate of inflation among the world's big rich economies.

+Rate futures at 1400 GMT showed a 69% chance of a quarter-point rate rise to 5.5% on Sept.
+22 after the BoE's next meeting, down from more than 80% early this week.
+The chances of a further rate rise to 5.75% stood at 46% by December and peak at 49% by February 2024, with investors expecting cuts in rates to begin in around a year's time.

+However, analysts believe two more hikes might be overkill and the BoE is more likely to deliver just one more.
+Investors are starting to prepare for this eventuality too.

-Citi said it expects these data to continue to ease in the months ahead as headline inflation falls back.
+Citi said it expects the data to continue to ease in the months ahead as headline inflation falls.

-"However, these data re-affirm that upside risks around energy in particular over the coming winter could continue to pose challenges."
+"However, these data re-affirm that upside risks around energy in particular over the coming winter could continue to pose challenges," Citi economist Benjamin Nabarro wrote in a note to clients.

+The data "remains consistent with the idea that weak growth alongside restrictive rates are now having the desired effect, with a growing proportion now expecting much lower long-term inflation, as well as some still expecting much higher."

 ((william.schomberg@thomsonreuters.com; +44 207 542 7778; Reuters Messaging: william.schomberg.reuters.com@reuters.net))